unforbidable/tfcplus-bids/README.md

 * [Wall Hook](../../wiki/Wall-Hook) - for hanging some tools, clothes and some other items on a wall
 * [Aquifer](../../wiki/Aquifer) - generates below the surface and spawns water blocks above when exposed
 * [Bucket and Rope](../../wiki/Bucket-and-Rope) - for drawing water from deep wells
-* [Large Bowl](../../wiki/Large-Bowl) - enables mixing barrel recipes that might require adding 500mB of liquid
+* [Large Bowl](../../wiki/Large-Bowl) - enables mixing barrel recipes that might require adding 500mB of liquid, used to milk animals (including Ibex)
 * [Unfinished Anvil](../../wiki/Unfinished-Anvil) - enables anvil creation by welding seven double ingots together
 * [Cooking Pot](../../wiki/Cooking-Pot) - for boiling and steaming foodstuffs and much more, notably making cooked meals form prepared mixtures
 * [Steaming Mesh](../../wiki/Steaming-Mesh) - as an accessory for the cooking pot